zouhir96/portfolio-legacy/README.md

 ## 📝 About
-I have developed this project when i was learning Next.js framework the idea is to an easy and super fast single page application.
+I have developed this project when i was learning Next.js framework the idea is to develop an easy and super fast single page application.
 It covers Next.js features such as:
 - Pages
 - Styles